docelic/rsyncnow/README.md

 So how does `rsyncnow` help?

-The above-described behavior of rsync in which it first build an index and then starts syncing cannot be changed.
+The above-described behavior of rsync in which it first builds an index and then starts syncing cannot be changed.

-However, by using the appropriate command line options, rsync does support a mode where it will print the files that need syncing to STDOUT, without delay (it will print them immediately as it finds/identifies them).
+However, by using the appropriate command line options, rsync does support a mode where it will print the files that need syncing to STDOUT without delay (it will print them immediately as it finds/identifies them, during index building).

-This enables a huge increase in efficiency as follows:
+This enables `rsyncnow` to introduce a huge increase in efficiency as follows:

-1. Run a set of `rsync` processes that will be finding files to sync (in dry run mode) and printing them to STDOUT as a stream.
-We call these processes `finders`, and currently there is always 1 rsync finder process started for each source directory.
+1. We run a set of `rsync` processes that will be finding files to sync (in dry run mode) and printing them to STDOUT as a stream.
+We call these processes `finders`.

 1. As the finders keep printing files to sync, keep reading their STDOUT in real-time and pushing the files needing a sync to the queue.